Artwork

 isshidoujin

-This is how to write "universal benevolence".
+一視同仁 is how to write “universal benevolence.”
 This is also how to express the idea that you see all people the same.

-If you are kind and charitable to all people, this is the best way to state that virtue.
-It is the essence of being impartial to all mankind, regardless of social standing, background, race, sex, etc. You do not judge others, but rather you see them eye to eye on the same level with you.
+If you are kind and charitable to everyone, this is the best way to state that virtue.
+It is the essence of being impartial to all mankind, regardless of social standing, background, race, sex, etc. You do not judge others, but instead, you see them eye to eye on the same level as you.

-See Also...
-Benevolence | Compassion | Equality | Justice | Right Decision | Work Unselfishly For The Common
+See Also: Benevolence | Compassion | Equality | Justice | Right Decision | Work Unselfishly for the Common

 Self-Restraint / Self-Control